 Ethics statement

-Wild individuals of Parechinus angulosus were collected in Sea Point, Cape Town.
+Wild Parechinus angulosus were collected in rock pools in front of the DFFE Marine Research Aquarium in Sea Point, Cape Town (33° 55' 6.492'' S, 18° 22' 52.572'' E).
 This site is not privately owned or protected in any way, according to South African legislation (SAFLII, 2019).
 This study did not include endangered or protected species.
-All experimental procedures on animals were in compliance with the welfare guidelines of the DEFF.
-Daily biosecurity checks were performed for the duration of the study.
+All experimental procedures on animals were in compliance with the welfare guidelines of the DFFE.
+Daily biosecurity checks were performed for the duration of the study according to the Biosecurity standard of the DFFE.

 Sea urchin collection

 The sea urchins (Parechinus angulosus) were collected from the rock pools in front of the Marine Research Aquarium in Sea Point in May 2023.
-650 individuals of an average size of 4cm diameter were collected and immediately transported to plastic tanks with recirculating sea water at the Marine Research Aquarium.
+A total of 650 individuals of an average size of 4cm diameter were collected and immediately transported to plastic tanks with recirculating sea water at the Marine Research Aquarium.
 Prior to the start of the experiment the urchins were weaned off their natural diets for three weeks.
-Thereafter, the urchins were stocked into oyster mesh baskets (L x W x D: 40 x 29 x 16 cm; mesh size: 6 mm) suspended in smaller plastic tanks (L x W x H: 42 x 36 x 30 cm) at 19 animals per basket and fed Ecklonia maxima for two weeks while they acclimatised to the experimental system.
-A range of sizes were selected for each basket to mitigate against growth rate differences for different size animals.
+Thereafter, the urchins were stocked into oyster mesh baskets (L x W x D: 40 x 29 x 16 cm; mesh size: 6 mm) suspended in plastic tanks (L x W x H: 42 x 36 x 30 cm) at 19 animals per basket and fed Ecklonia maxima for two weeks while they acclimatised to the experimental system.
+A similar size range of urchins (state Mean±SD of TD and/or TW) were stocked in each basket across the various treatment to mitigate against growth rate differences due to different sized animals.
 Parechinus angulosus has a wide range of test colours (pink, light purple, dark purple, orange and red), some more rare than others.
 Where possible, equal ratios of urchins with different test colours were selected for each basket.

 Experimental setup

-A continuous open flow-through (how many l per hour?) system was set, consisting of 32 rectangular plastic tanks (four tanks for each treatment; chamber size 42 x 36 x 30 cm with 40 l of sea water).
+A flow-through (how many l per hour?) experimental system was utilized for the trials, consisting of 32 rectangular plastic tanks (L x W x H: 42 x 36 x 30 cm).
+There were four tanks (replicates) for each treatment and each tank had a volume of 40 l; when accounting for the height of the outflow.
 Sea water was pumped into the system differently for the two temperature treatments.
 The ambient temperature treatment tanks received sea water which was pumped from the sea, collected in an indoor basin, then filtered … The heated temperature treatment tanks…

 Temperatures for each treatment were continuously recorded at 30 minute intervals using a (apparatus name?)